Using em dashes

 Em dashes?¢‚Ǩ‚Äùthose honking big dashes people use to introduce a break in thought?¢‚Ǩ‚Äùare not preceded or followed by spaces.
 Nor does using two hyphens -- count as an em dash.
 For the record.

-6 Responses to “Using em dashes”
+6 thoughts on “Using em dashes”

 See also Wikipedia, the free encyclopedia, on the em dash.